Generalized Composition via Nerves: Models and Algebra: Preliminaries

 The characterization above suggests the following generalization: regard ``1'' (the dimension of the things which ``compose'') and the other ``1'' (the position of the composite thing) as parameters and consider those simplicial sets $C$ which satisfy the following special family of {\em unique} Kan filler conditions parameterized by a given $n \geq 1$ and a given $i \in [n+1]$:

 In such a simplicial set $C$, $n$ is the dimension of the things that compose, and $i$ is the position of the composite thing in an $(n+1)$-simplex. \MS

-We have chosen to call any simplicial set which satisfies (\ref{intro-composer-condition}) an {\bf ``$(n,i)$-composer''}.
-If $C$ is an $(n,i)$-composer, then its $(n+2)$-truncation gives a finite set of equations (namely, the simplicial identities) which generalize the equations which axiomatize a category.
+We have chosen to call any simplicial set which satisfies (\ref{intro-composer-condition}) an {\bf ``\NICOMP{n}{i}''}.
+If $C$ is an \NICOMP{n}{i}, then its $(n+2)$-truncation gives a finite set of equations (namely, the simplicial identities) which generalize the equations which axiomatize a category.
 This $(n+2)$-truncation contains all the essential information.
 The composite map

 generalizes composition of arrows.
-All this can be expressed axiomatically to present the ``theory of an $(n,i)$-composer''. \MS
+All this can be expressed axiomatically to present the ``theory of an \NICOMP{n}{i}''. \MS

 The family of conditions given in \eqref{intro-composer-condition} is a conceptual descendant of the family of Kan filler conditions (also unique) parameterized by the integer $n \geq 1$:

 Any simplicial object satisfying (\ref{hypergroupoid-condition}) is called an ``$n$-dimensional hypergroupoid'' (page \pageref{hypergroupoid}), a structure which arose as part of my dissertation research during 1973-76 under Jack Duskin's direction.
 (See \cite{duskin} and \cite{Glenn}). \MS